-The questions: (a) whether there is anything that a person can know which it is logically impossible for anybody else to know; (b) whether it is logically possible that anybody should speak a language that cannot be understood by anybody else; and (c) how we come to understand another person's mind.
+The questions: 1. whether there is anything that a person can know which it is logically impossible for anybody else to know; 2. whether it is logically possible that anybody should speak a language that cannot be understood by anybody else; and 3. how we come to understand another person's mind.